binkley/modern-java-practices/README.md

 ### Two recurring themes

-* _Shift problems left_ &mdash; Find issues earlier in your development cycle through the build before they happen in production
+* _Shift problems left_ &mdash; Find issues earlier in your build&mdash;before
+  you see them in production
-* _Make developer life easier_ &mdash; Automate build tasks commonly done by
+* _Make developer life easier_ &mdash; Automate build tasks often done by
-  hand: get your build to complain (fail) locally before sharing with your team, or fail in CI before production
+  hand: get your build to complain (_fail_) locally before sharing with your team, or fail in CI before deployment

 ### What is a _Starter_?